FAQ

 Who can apply?

-You need a master's degree after at least four years of studies in natural sciences with excellent marks.
-PhD students have to apply at least within the first year of their PhD thesis.
+You need a master's degree after at least four years of studies in natural sciences or an engineering discipline with excellent marks.
+You have to apply within the first year of their PhD thesis.

 Are you eligible for the MPGC?

 The Max Planck Society awards doctoral students of the MPGC with a PhD certificate of the Johannes Gutenberg University Mainz amended after their successful defense.
-Therefore, you need not only be admitted by the MPGC but also need to be approved by the universities foreign office.
+Therefore, you need not only be admitted by the MPGC but also need to be approved by the JGU International Services.
 To start at the MPGC, you thus need to pass all eligibility requirements.
 Please check the doctoral regulations for this purpose.
 You can download them as pdf file.

 When can you apply?